EthStats/floca/README.md

 ```

 The attribute _'configurator'_ will activate the configuration management in [floca](https://github.com/UpwardsMotion/floca) and the microservice loader will call the function 'config' of it passing the name of the app and the service to require the configuration sent to the entity to initialise.

+## CLI

+[floca](https://github.com/UpwardsMotion/floca) is delivered with an embedded CLI tool to aid project creation and management.

+Install floca with _-g_ switch:

+	$ npm install -g floca

+This will give you the _floca_ command line statement

+#### Generate Project

+To generate a new project execute the following:

+	$ floca create <projectName> [--amqp] [--nsq]

+This will create a folder _projectName_ inside the execution folder and creates a minimal viable [floca](https://github.com/UpwardsMotion/floca) project using the transport provider you might pass.
+The project can be used right away:

+	$ npm install
+	$ npm start

+Extend the bus folder with entities and have a happy coding!

+#### Generate Test Mocha code

+If your project possesses the service entities you might want to use, the CLI tool can generate [Mocha](https://mochajs.org) tests for them:

+	$ floca generate test --mocha

+This will execute a [floca](https://github.com/UpwardsMotion/floca) instance and all entities providing REST or Websocket interface will be associated with a test case.

+All code will be put to the file: _test/mochaTest_

+Execute this statement to call mocha on tests:

+	$ mocha test/mochaTest

+Tests are generated with _always accept_ behavior waiting for being unfold.

 ## License